AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 4. **UI Feedback:**
    - The updated expense is displayed to the user via either `Ui#showEmptyEdit` or `Ui#showEditedExpense` depending on whether the user has made any edits to the expense.
-   - `ExpenseManager#checkRemainingBalance(ui)` is called to recalculate the budget and display alerts if thresholds are exceeded.
+   - `ui#showProgressBar` is called to display budget usage if the user changes the amount of a marked expense.

 5. **Data Persistence:**
    `StorageManager#saveExpenseManager` is invoked to immediately persist the updated expense list to disk, ensuring no data is lost.